What is CryptBot?

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 There are many trojan-type programs that are designed to steal credentials and other sensitive information.
 Some examples are CStealer, Mispadu and Tinynuke.
-Typically, cyber criminals misuse stolen details to generate revenue in as much ways as possible.
-As a rule, victims experience financial loss, serious privacy issues, get their identities stolen, and so on.
-In one way or another, most of the times malware of this kind can be used to cause many and serious problems.
-Therefore, it there is a reason to believe that a system is infected with CryptBot, Vidar or any other malware, then it should be removed immediately.
+Typically, cyber criminals misuse stolen details to generate revenue in as many ways as possible.
+Generally, victims experience financial loss, serious privacy issues, have their identities stolen, and so on.

 How did CryptBot infiltrate my computer?

-Screenshot of a legitimate VPN client (VPN Pro) which gets installed through CryptBot to draw attention from malicious background activity:
+Screenshot of a legitimate VPN client (VPN Pro), which is installed through CryptBot to draw attention away from malicious background activity: